Summary

 - Dry the drool – the skin around the mouth, particularly the chin area, can become irritated.
 Gently wipe this away with a soft cloth throughout the day.

-Some treatments should be used with caution or not at all.
+Some treatments are not recommended.
 These include:

 - Teething necklaces – amber is believed by some people to release healing oil on contact with warm skin.
 The oil is thought to be soothing or help to reduce pain.
 Although amber teething strings or necklaces are designed to be worn around the neck, wrist or ankle, they have been incorrectly used to chew on.
 The ACCC has issued a product safety statement about amber teething necklaces, warning of possible choking and strangulation hazards.
 Parents are asked to consider other less risky ways of providing relief from teething.

-Teething gels containing benzocaine are also not recommended for use in children.
 Research also suggests that teething gels may not relieve teething pain, rather the act of massaging it into the gum is what helps.

 Caring for baby teeth